 The Silver-Bordered Fritillary is a type of butterfly found in Maryland.

-This butterfly is known for its striking orange and black wings, with a silver border that gives it its name.
+This butterfly is known for its striking orange and black wings, which have a silver border, giving it its name.

 The male and female Silver-Bordered Fritillary butterflies look similar, with the only noticeable difference being the female’s slightly larger size.